-Finally we compute the projections of Antarctica's contribution to future sea level rise using equation (43) following the schematic of Figure 1 as described in Section 2.
-The overall Antarctic projections including all uncertainty in basal melt forcing for each of the ice sheet models under the atmospheric CO2 concentration path RCP-2.6 and 8.5 are given in Figure 8 and 9, respectively.
-The values for the median, the likely range (16.6- and 83.3 percentiles) and the very likely range (5- and 95 percentiles) are provided in Tables 7-10 for all four RCP scenarios.
+Finally we compute the projections of Antarctica's contribution to future sea level rise using equation (3) following the schematic of Figure 1 as described in Section 2.
+The overall Antarctic projections including all uncertainty in basal melt forcing for each of the ice sheet models under the atmospheric CO2 concentration path RCP-2.6 and 8.5 are given in Figure

+8 and 9, respectively.
+The values for the median, the likely range (16.6- and 83.3 percentiles) and the very likely range (5-5 and 95 percentiles) are provided in Tables 7-10 for all four RCP scenarios.

 The results for RCP-8.5 for each of the five Antarctic regions is provided in Figures 10a-e.
 The results differ between the different models.
-Overall, median contributions around 5cm come from Weddell Sea sector and East Antarctic while Ross and Amundsen Sea sector have a median contribution around 2cm and the Peninsula has a very low median contribution. the The largest median contributions arise from Weddell Sea sector, while the largest 95-percentile is found in the East Antarctic sector, followed by the Weddell Sea Sector and the Ross and Amundsen Sea Sectors (Figure 11).
+Overall, median contributions around 5cm come from Weddell Sea sector and East Antarctic while Ross and Amundsen Sea sector have a median contribution around 2cm and the Peninsula has the lowest median contribution.
+Although the largest median contributions arise from Weddell Sea sector, the largest 95-percentile is found in the East

+- Antarctic sector (Figure 11).
 This is because the forcing onto the ice sheet is transported not with a particular oceanic current but is mainly mixed to the ice shelves due to the overall coarse resolution of the CMIP-5 climate models.
 It thus arrives everywhere and the East Antarctic ice sheet has the most ice catchment area that is in direct contact with the ocean due to its mere size.
-While in East Antarctica 2-4 models have a stronger contribution than the others (PISM-VUW, UA-UNN, IMAU-UU and ISSM-UCI), this is more evenly distributed for the three West Antarctic outlet regions the model results are more similar than for East Antarctica.
-HoweverO, overall the models show quite similar responses to the forcing and overall the uncertainty in the sea level response is dominated in the uncertainty in the forcing.
+In East Antarctica four of the models have a stronger contribution than the others (PISM-VUW, UA-UNN, - 15 IMAU-UU and ISSM-UCI).
+For the three West Antarctic outlet regions the model results are more similar than for East Antarctica.
+Overall the models show quite similar responses to the forcing and overall the uncertainty in the sea level response is dominated by the uncertainty in the forcing.